userfrosting/learn/07.users/04.activity-logging/docs.md

 | `account_update_info` | The user updated general account info (name, locale, etc) for another user. |
 | `account_update_field` | The user updated a specific field for another user (this includes modifying a user's roles or password, and enabling/disabling their account). |

->>> These activities are only logged _when successful_.
-If a user is unable to perform one of these activities, for example because they don't have the necessary permissions or there is some other problem, the attempt won't be logged.
+[notice]These activities are only logged _when successful_.
+If a user is unable to perform one of these activities, for example because they don't have the necessary permissions or there is some other problem, the attempt won't be logged.[/notice]

 ## Logging activities